Residential

 2 BHK Flat

 A 2 BHK flat is an apartment with two bedrooms, a hall, and a kitchen.
-This is the most common configuration of the bedrooms, especially among small families.
+This is the most common configuration, especially among small families.
 2 BHK apartments provide space apt for a nuclear family with one or two children.
 The sizes of 2 BHK apartments vary from 600 to 1,200 sq ft.

 3 BHK Apartment

 A three-bedroom apartment is much larger than the former and contains three bedrooms, a living room and a kitchen.
 This is good for families with many people who require their own space.
 A three-bedroom apartment may also contain other traits, including study or utility space.
-The size of the area of a three-bedroom apartment lies between 1200 sq ft and 2000 sq ft.
+The size lies between 1,200 sq ft and 2,000 sq ft.

 1 RK (Room-Kitchen)